nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 I've structured this blog into a series of five articles, each corresponding to a different phase of the experiment.
 Each phase will demand a unique set of skills.
-For instance, on Day 1, you'll be exploring AWS Virtual Private Networks and Peering, while on Day 2, you'll take on the role of a DBA, each day introducing you to a different challenge.
+For instance, day 1, you'll be exploring Virtual Private Networks and Peering, while on day 2, you'll take on the role of a DBA, each day introducing you to different challenges.

--  **Day 1** - Simple cross-region messaging application
+-  **Day 1** - Simple cross region messaging application
--  **Day 2** - Aerospike NoSQL DB Stretch Cluster
+-  **Day 2** - Installing an Aerospike NoSQL DB as a Stretch Cluster
--  **Day 3** - Python Application - Test Data
+-  **Day 3** - Building a Python Application to insert test Data
--  **Day 4** - Split Brain
+-  **Day 4** - Split Brain network partitioning
 -  **Day 5** - Partition Management Strong Consistency
--  **Day 6** - (optional bonus day)
+-  **Day 6** - (an optional bonus day)

 ## Overview

 This is what we plan to do over the next 5 days.

-1. Create 2 Unrelated VPCs in AWS, each VPC will be in a different region.
+1. Create 2 unrelated VPCs in AWS, each VPC will be in a different region.
-2. Establish basic communication using a simple chat message app over the private network.
+2. Establish basic communication using a simple  message app over the private network.
 3. Demonstrate traffic blocking by splitting the cross-regional connection.
 4. Install a Distributed Database spanning the 2 regions and treat it as a single system.
 5. Verify data integrity by enabling strong consistency features and rules.
 6. Simulate real-world traffic using a simple Python data loader
-7. Enforce a network split that will create the split brain scenario.
+7. Enforce a network partition that will create a well known split brain scenario.
 8. Evaluate the Results.

 <p id="chat-section"><h2>Day 1: Talking Cross Region</h2></p>

-Selecting Our 2 Regions
+Selecting Regions

-In a browser navigate to the top right hand corner and select a unique region.
+1. In a browser navigate to the top right hand corner of the AWS console
+2. Select a unique region.
-For this example, we will use `eu-west-2`, which is London.
-Verify you have the correct key pairs downloaded, as you will need these later to log in to the host.
+   1. For this example we selected `eu-west-2`, being London.
+3. Verify you have the correct key pairs downloaded, as you will need these later to log into the host.

 ![keypair-image](keypair-image.png)

-Open a new tab and select a different region.
+1. Open a new tab and select a different region.
-For the second region, we will use `eu-west-3`, which is Paris.
+   1. For the second region, we will use `eu-west-3`, which is Paris.
-Again, verify you have the correct key pairs downloaded for logging in to the host.
+2. Again, verify you have the correct key pairs downloaded for logging into the host.

 ![key-pair-paris2.png](key-pair-paris2.png)

 By following these steps, we will demonstrate the impact of a network split on a distributed, cross-regional NoSQL database.
-But before that, we will test our cross-regional connections with a simple messaging tool with no application coding involved.
+But before that, we will test our cross-regional connections with a simple messaging tool with no application coding required.

 #### VPC in Region London 🏴󠁧󠁢󠁥󠁮󠁧󠁿 󠁧󠁢󠁥󠁮󠁧󠁿󠁧󠁢󠁥